 Minister of Environment provides administrative supervision of PAA's President and grants the statue of the Agency.
 PAA President reports annually to the Prime Minister of Poland.
 At least once in 3 years PAA President need to make assessment of nuclear regulatory activities and perform an analysis of the current legal status in terms of its adequacy and suitability to nuclear safety and radiological protection.
 Moreover at least once every 10 years, PAA's President shall subject the national nuclear safety and radiological protection system, including the nuclear regulatory activities, to external international review.
-This was covered by hosting IRRS mission in 2013.
+As mentioned earlier PAA hosted IRRS mission in 2013 and IRRS follow-up mission in 2017.
+Next IRRS mission is expected to take place in 2023.